 Understanding sensory processing or integration

-• A definition of sensory processing disorder
+• A definition of sensory processing differences

-• What SPD might feel like from a child’s perspective
+• What sensory differences might feel like

 • The different areas of sensory processing